carpentries-incubator/efficient-computing-in-julia/episodes/030-julia-basics.md

 Use the `map` function in combination with an anonymous function to compute the squares of the first ten integers (use `1:10` to create that range).

 :::: solution
-Read the documentation of `map` using the `?` help mode, also available in Pluto.
+Read the documentation of `map` using the `?` help mode in the REPL.

 ```julia
 map(x -> x^2, 1:10)